 Northeast Connecticut's Premier Pet Grooming Salon As one of the top 10 groomers in the country, Phillip is a member of Groom Team USA 2018.
-We proudly offer a 10% discount for all veterans, active military and seniors We welcome you to our new state of the art grooming salon where we offer the latest in styling trends in a total pet pampering experience!
+We welcome you to our new state of the art grooming salon where we offer the latest in styling trends in a total pet pampering experience!
 With over 20 years in the pet styling industry Philip has won multiple BIS's and national recognition for his grooming expertise.
 Call today to set up an appointment for your beloved furry family member!
 Specializing in dogs, cats, guinea pigs, rabbits, birds, etc Philip Schafmayer, NCMG (Nationally Certified Master Groomer) Call for your appointment today!
 860-412-9064 535 Main Street ~ Danielson, CT